-We introduced House Teams in 2022-23; 4 teams across school.
+We introduced House Teams in 2022-23; there are 3 teams across school.
 Each team has a house captain and vice-captain.
-House points are introduced in order to promote values and behaviours during social times, lunch times, on trips and as part of inter house competitions etc. It is proposed that through a shared goal, the children within each team will also be able to encourage each other and work as a team (with guidance), to follow the school rules, promoting positive behaviour choices.
+House points are introduced in order to promote values and positive behaviours.
+It is proposed that through a shared goal, the children within each team will also be able to encourage each other and work as a team (with guidance), to follow the school rules, promoting positive behaviour choices.
 We have chosen inspiring people in history as role models for the House Team names.
-Biographies listing effort and achievements for each historical figure are shared with the children in school: Mary Seacole, Albert Einstein, Michael Jordan and Charles Darwin.
+Biographies listing effort and achievements for each historical figure are shared with the children in school: Mary Seacole, Albert Einstein and Michael Jordan.